your French knitting companion

 Three sweaters showing how half-stitch gauge difference creates 4-inch size variation

-Here's a simple example that shows why gauge is critical:
+Here is a simple, concrete example that shows exactly why gauge is critical:

-Imagine you're knitting a sweater with a 40-inch bust.
-The pattern assumes 5 stitches per inch, so it tells you to knit 200 stitches around.
+Imagine you are knitting a sweater with a 40-inch bust circumference.
+The pattern assumes 5 stitches per inch, so it instructs you to cast on 200 stitches for the body worked in the round.

-But your knitting is tighter โ€” you get 5.5 stitches per inch.
-Those same 200 stitches will give you a sweater that's only 36 inches around.
-That's 4 inches too small.
+But your knitting runs tight โ€” you get 5.5 stitches per inch instead of 5.
+Those same 200 stitches now span only 36.4 inches around.
+That is nearly 4 inches too small.
+You have just knitted yourself out of a wearable garment.

-Or maybe you knit loosely at 4.5 stitches per inch.
-Your 200 stitches become a 44-inch sweater โ€” fine if you wanted oversized, but not if you wanted fitted.
+Or perhaps you knit loosely at 4.5 stitches per inch.
+Your 200 stitches become a 44-inch sweater โ€” generous and oversized, perhaps even unwearable if the pattern was intended to be fitted.

 How to Make a Gauge Swatch